 But, that is for another day.
 Today, we want to continue our series on moving the pastor.

 We have already shared some of why this can be such a difficult decision.
 It involves issues that are financial and emotional.
 It involves attempting to ascertain what is the best thing for the church(es) involved, the pastor, the pastor’s family, the other pastors in the conference and the finances of the conference.
-Ideally, all of those entities are all on the same […]
+Ideally, all of those entities are all on the same page, […]